 What do I need to do to sign up?

 - Eligible dogs must be at least 12 weeks of age and with their second set of vaccines.

-- Owners are required to bring proof of vaccines including Bordetella, also known as kennel cough vaccine and a signed waiver form that can printed off the Positive Pups web site at www.positivepups.ca
+- Owners are required to bring proof of vaccines including Bordetella, also known as kennel cough vaccine and a signed waiver form that can be printed off the K9 Principles web site at www.k9principles.ca

 - Beginner 1: sit, down, heal, stay, come when called.
 Address negative behaviours such as biting, jumping & housebreaking.